kemitchell/writing.kemitchell.com/_posts/2019-03-15-Ethical-Subcommons.md

 When your code of conduct is written, use a method to approve its text that ensures everyone feels their conscience expressed in the work product.
 Document that process, and its result, publicly.

 No one will feel perfectly confident in the code.
 Perfection isn't possible.
 Understand that the task is reducing what's _right_ into words that _work_, not absolute truth.
 Be pragmatic.
-You are practicing applied ethics, or ethical engineering, not ethics more generally.
+You are practicing applied ethics, or ethical engineering, not ethical theory.

 Next, consider whether your community should also adopt an _internal code of conduct_ describing acceptable behavior among those developing software.
 You may choose to write your own, or to adopt a generic one.
 Consider Blacklist, Whitelist, and Greylist again.